FloresHernR0032/WHSTechNotes/journal.md

 judicial orders an
 # November 4, 2024
 if sensitive data falls into the wrong hands, it can lead to fraud, identity theft, or similar harms.
+# November 18, 2024

+Farmers no longer have to apply water, fertilizers, and pesticides uniformly across entire fields.
+Instead, they can use the minimum quantities required and target very specific areas, or even treat individual plants differently.
+Benefits include: Higher crop productivity.